How to Park on a Hill

+There’s a couple more things you need to keep in mind.
 If you avoid parking on hills because you don’t want your car taking a joyride without you, help has arrived.
-Once you know these handy tricks, an entire world of parking spots opens up for you.
+By following these handy tips an entire world of parking spots can open up for you.

-Parking near a curb is ideal because it can stop your car from rolling downhill.
-If you’re parking uphill, turn your front wheels away from the curb and then back up a bit until the tires touch the curb.
-If the hill is steep, use your emergency brake before putting your car in park.
+- Turn your front wheels away from the curb and then back up a bit until the tires touch the curb.

-If the hill doesn’t have a curb, turn your wheels toward the side of the road.
-That way, if your car rolls, it rolls into the roadside and not into oncoming traffic.
+- Turn your wheels toward the side of the road.
+That way, if your vehicle rolls, it rolls into the roadside and not into oncoming traffic.

 And that’s it for parking on a hill.
 Keeping these tips in mind means you can park in peace and know your car will be safe while you’re away.